JConley1344/SysLib690/Week_14_koha.md

 ![Screenshot 2024-04-12 102018](https://github.com/JConley1344/SysLib690/assets/157387139/809bed34-fb1a-4849-a25f-9aa13ad517f8)

 I found that documentation is very important.
+Also I woke up Friday and created a new instance and did all the steps again to see if I could recreate everything.
+I could.
+I think this is a great way for me to learn, is just to do it again and again.